dauitsuragan002/oylan-assistant/README.md

-# Personal Assistant Bot Framework with Oylan (KazLLM) API
+# Personal Assistant Bot Framework with Oylan 2 API

-This is a flexible framework for creating personalized Telegram bots that integrate with the **Oylan (KazLLM) API**.
+This is a flexible framework for creating personalized Telegram bots that integrate with the **Oylan 2 API**.
 The framework allows you to create your own AI assistant with natural language capabilities in multiple languages.
 It also leverages **Soyle API** for advanced voice processing features.

 ## Features

-- 🤖 **Custom Assistant Creation:** Create your own AI assistant using Oylan (KazLLM) API with customizable name, description, and behavior
+- 🤖 **Custom Assistant Creation:** Create your own AI assistant using Oylan 2 API with customizable name, description, and behavior
 - 🗣️ **Advanced Voice Processing:**
   - Voice Recognition with automatic language detection
   - Text-to-Speech synthesis